netscaler/cloud-native-getting-started/gcp/anthos/apigw/PERSONA_DEVELOPER.md

     ```
 ## Add Authentication and Authorization to our API by applying an Authentication Policy on ADC CPX API Gateway

 On this last scenario we will leverage Keycloak as our OpenIDConnect Provider and OAuth 2.0 server.
-We created a realm: myrealm and a client: myclient.
+We created a realm: myrealm and a client: myclient and we have assigned 3 client optional scopes to myclient: resource:view, resource:create and resource:update.
+After following all the steps described in this lab acm should have deployed keycloak in keycloak namespace.
+Visit Keycloak admin console and create a new real *myrealm* and import *realm-export-myrealm.json* that can be found under *demoapp/keycloak/realm-export-myrealm.json*.
+All the authN / authZ presented from now on will be in place for you.

 For simplicity we will follow the client_credential OAuth 2.0 flow.
-We have assigned 3 client optional scopes to myclient: resource:view, resource:create and resource:update.
-As the name indicates, we will use these scopes to allow access to our client to sent GET, POST and PUT requests to the /pet.aspx resource.
+As the names of scopes indicate, we will use these scopes to allow access to our client to sent GET, POST and PUT requests to the /pet.aspx resource.

-Our API Gateway CPX is responsible to see whether the access Bearer token presented with each request in the Authorization Header contains the required scope to allow access to resource or return an HTTP Error 401 Unauthorized Access.
+Our API Gateway CPX is responsible to check whether the Bearer access token presented in the Authorization Header contains the required scope to allow access to resource or return an HTTP Error 401 Unauthorized Access.
 We also configured our policy to skip both authentication an authorization for a specific resource: /pet-unauth.aspx.

 - Let's first see and apply our policy.
 ```shell